Skip to content

 • Add the following paths:

-• Radarr: /mnt/debrid/decypharr_symlinks/movies
+• Radarr: /mnt/debrid/decypharr_symlinks/{slugged folder name}

-• Sonarr: /mnt/debrid/decypharr_symlinks/shows
+• Sonarr: /mnt/debrid/decypharr_symlinks/{slugged folder name}

 These directories are managed by Decypharr and must be used for proper operation.

-3. Connect Decypharr to Arrs#
+3. Connect Decypharr to Arrs

 Follow the official usage guide for step-by-step instructions on connecting your Radarr and Sonarr instances to Decypharr.